Quality of life in Canada

 How to use this interactive visual

-Use this dashboard to explore data for selected indicators of the Quality of Life Framework for Canada.
+Use this dashboard to explore data on selected indicators from the Quality of Life Framework for Canada.
+The dashboard may be updated in the future with additional indicators from other domains.

 Keyboard shortcuts and screen reader tips